ayhem18/Towards_Data_Science/Mathematics/Linear Algebra/LA_done_right/chapter2/section1.md

 ## Problem 9

-This problem is similar to problem 8.
+This problem is similar to problem 8. if the columns of $V$ are linearly independent, then the columns of $V \cdot A$ are also linearly independent (where $A$ is a reversible matrix).